shift-org/shift-docs/README.md

 4. In production, the backend would send you an email with a link to confirm the ride listing.
 During local development, we don't actually send the email.
 Instead, the confirmation link gets logged to Docker.
 To see those logs, run `./shift logs node`, and visit the link logged "publish" your ride. ( The link will look something like: `https://localhost:4443/addevent/edit-17-10b24786f5b14e4595cb8c988002a536` )
 5. After publishing, if everything succeeds, you should be able to see your event on the https://localhost:4443/calendar page!

-If you would like to create multiple test events, you can also run: `./shift compose makeFakeEvents`
+If you would like to create multiple test events, you can also run: `./shift makeFakeEvents`

 ## Important Project Files